flink-extended/ai-flow/docs/content/development/run_workflows.md

-# Run Workflows
+# Running Workflows

-## Submit the Workflows
+## Submitting the Workflows
 Before running the workflow, you need to submit the code and configuration of your workflow to remote AIFlowServer.
-There are 2 ways to submit the workflow.
+There are two ways to submit the workflow.

 1. Command-Line Interface
     ```shell script